University of Wisconsin–Madison

 Please email us at gleam@waisman.wisc.edu or call (608) 263-5822—we’re happy to talk through your questions.

 Absolutely!
 We know that children communicate in many ways including AAC, gestures, or body language.
-We are interested in capturing every child’s unique voice in our study!
+We are interested in capturing every child’s unique ability profile in our study!

 All information is confidential and stored securely following University of Wisconsin–Madison and federal research regulations.
-Only members of the study team will have access to your child’s information, and all data will be de-identified, meaning we will use a unique code, instead of your child’s name.
+Only members of the study team will have access to your child’s information.

 This study is approved by the UW-Madison Institutional Review Board (IRB #2018-0580).